-The downtown traffic network has been largely able to absorb and respond to the changes in routing that
+The downtown traffic network has been largely able to absorb and respond to the changes in routing that drivers have made.

-Drivers on King Street continue to access local businesses or residences, conduct loading and deliveries, and pick-up/drop-off passengers, Traffic previously using King Street has generally shifted to alternative east and west routes.
+Drivers on King Street continue to access local businesses or residences, conduct loading and deliveries, and pick-up/drop-off passengers.
+Traffic previously using King Street has generally shifted to alternative east and west routes.